AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_commandline.rst

-      FORM is one of asm,xcov,html,xcov+,html+,report --routines=<ROUTINE|@FILE>  Add ROUTINE, or all routine listed in FILE to the list of routines --scos=<FILE|@LISTFILE>     Consider all the SCOs in ALI file FILE for this operation; or do that for each file listed in LISTFILE
+      FORM is one of asm,xcov,html,xcov+,html+,report --routines=<ROUTINE|@FILE>  Add ROUTINE, or all routine listed in FILE to the list of routines -P<PROJECT>                 Consider units from PROJECT --recursive                 Also consider units from any imported project --units=<UNIT|@LISTFILE>    Consider the SCOs for the indicated UNIT, or each unit listed in LISTFILE (requires -P) --subdirs=<SUBDIR>          Look for ALI files in the given SUBDIR of projects' build directory (when using -P) --scos=<FILE|@LISTFILE>     Consider all the SCOs in ALI file FILE for this operation; or do that for each file listed in LISTFILE